-D. DUTY TO REPORT LICENSED EMPLOYEES TO THE STATE SUPERINTENDENT OF PUBLIC INSTRUCTION
+D. DUTY TO REPORT LICENSED EMPLOYEES TO THE STATE SUPERINTENDENT OF PUBLIC INSTRUCTION BOARD OF EDUCATION

-In addition to the other reporting requirements of this policy, any administrator who knows or has reason to believe that a licensed employee has engaged in conduct that would justify automatic revocation of the employee's license pursuant to G.S.
-115C-270.35(b) or involves physical or sexual abuse of a child shall report that information to the State Superintendent of Public Instruction in accordance with subsection C.4 of policy 4040/7310, Staff-Student Relations.
+In addition to the other reporting requirements of this policy, any administrator who knows, or has reason to believe, or has actual notice of a complaint that a licensed employee has engaged in misconduct resulting in dismissal, disciplinary action, or resignation conduct that would justify automatic revocation of the employee's license pursuant to G.S.
+115C-270.35(b) or involves physical or sexual abuse of a child shall report that information to the State Superintendent of Public Instruction Board of Education in accordance with subsection C.4 of policy 4040/7310, Staff-Student automatic revocation of the employee's license pursuant to G.S.
+115C-270.35(b) or the infliction of physical injury against a child other than by accident or in self-defense.